Kenya Moore Is Reportedly ‘Excited’ About Bravo Return, What Does NeNe Leakes Think Of ‘RHOA’ Season 12?

 “Nene isn’t too thrilled about Kenya’s return and she’s very nervous how this is all going to go, especially because she hasn’t spoken to her other cast members in some time,” the insider said.

 According to Hollywood Life, Leakes isn’t happy about Moore’s potential return to The Real Housewives of Atlanta but when it comes to leaving the show, that’s reportedly not something she’d consider.
-In fact, Leakes allegedly “loves” the show and “wants to do it.”
+In fact, Leakes supposedly “loves” the show and “wants to do it.”

 “She also knows Kenya’s good for TV, so she gets it,” the source added.

 As fans saw weeks ago, Leakes had a falling out with her co-stars during the taping of the Season 11 finale at Bailey’s house after she was surprised by the unexpected arrival of Moore, who appeared in a cameo role.
-Then, during production on the Season 11 reunion special, things between Leakes and her co-stars became further strained and after the filming, she unfollowed the majority of the cast.
+Then, during production on the Season 11 reunion special, things between Leakes and her co-stars became further strained.
+After the filming, she unfollowed the majority of the cast.

-While Bailey attempted to defend Moore’s appearance at her party, her relationship with Leakes does not appear to be in a good place and the two women haven’t been seen together since the show’s reunion taping weeks ago.
+While Bailey attempted to defend Moore’s appearance at her party, her relationship with Leakes does not appear to be in a good place.
+The two women haven’t been seen together since the show’s reunion taping weeks ago.

 The Real Housewives of Atlanta Season 12 will begin airing on Bravo TV later this year or early next year.